D-Rose04/Agenda-React/README.md

 # React Phone Book
-This is an example of a phone book built in react.js, using functional components and bootstrap installed as dependendcy.
+This is an example of a phone book built in react.js, using functional components and bootstrap installed as dependency.

 ### Contacts list
 ![Preview1](./screen1.PNG)